-The evaluation of a solution involves IFFT operation, which requires $O(N\log N)$ steps.
-In order to reduce the computation time, the proposed algorithm utilizes a fitness table.
+The evaluation of a solution involves IFFT operation, which requires $O(N \log N)$ steps.
+In order to reduce the computation time, the proposed algorithm utilizes a treestructured fitness table.
 Once a solution is evaluated, its fitness value is registered in the table.
 When thereafter the same solution appears, its fitness value is obtained by referring to the table instead of by calculation.
-We present two types of implementation of the fitness table: tree-structured[13] and hash-based ones.

-1) Tree-Structured Table: If the search time is much smaller than the one of IFFT, a significant reduction of the computation time will be achieved.
+If the search time is much smaller than the one of IFFT, a significant reduction of the computation time will be achieved.
 The fitness table also should be efficient in terms of memory.
-Therefore, in the first type of implementation of the fitness table, we use a binary tree[13].
-The binary tree is as follows: (1) the height is S, (2) an edge between levels s-1 and s ($1 \le s \le S$) is associated with l_s , (3) for each node at level s-1, the left and right edges are associated with $l_s=0$ and $l_s=1$, respectively, (4) the existence of the path corresponding to a solution l is already registered, and (5) the fitness value of a solution l is memorized in the leaf node of the path corresponding to l.
+Therefore, we use a binary tree as the fitness table.
+The binary tree is as follows: (1) the height is S, (2) an edge between levels s - 1 and s ($1 \le s \le S$) is associated with l_s , (3) for each node at level s-1, the left and right edges are associated with $l_s = 0$ and $l_s = 1$, respectively, (4) the existence of the path corresponding to a solution $\boldsymbol{l} = (l_1, l_2, \cdots, l_S)$ means that the fitness value of l is already registered, and (5) the fitness value of a solution l is memorized in the leaf node of the path corresponding to l.
 An example of the tree-structured table is shown in Fig.5.
 Since the search and the registration of the fitness value of a solution l trace from the root node to the corresponding leaf node, they completes in at most S steps.
 As mentioned before, the average of S is $\frac{7}{16}N$.
 Therefore, the search and the registration of a fitness value completes in O(N) steps.